sea-of-fog/b-minor-compiler/README.md

 ## Things to test
 1. [X] Am I allocating registers correctly?
 Should they not be freed?
+2. [ ] Check all tests (esp.
+27) to see if variables are allocated correctly on the stack

 ## Done
 1. [X] Generate code for print